Euclid Quick Data Release (Q1). A probabilistic classification of quenched galaxies: Discussion

-The observed flat distribution of Quenched galaxies suggests that the quenching mechanism(s), responsible for shutting down star formation on timescales of $\simeq500$ Myr \citepalias{Corcho-Caballero+23a}, are equally efficient at all stellar masses, across the range probed by the sample.
-Conversely, the population of Retired galaxies is primarily populated by massive systems, dominating the fraction of galaxies above $3\times10^{10}\, \Msun$, which can be interpreted in terms of an increase in the impact of internal, and slow, quenching processes such as AGN feedback or virial shock heating, as well as enhanced star formation efficiency \citep{Dekel+06, Peng+10, Tortora+10, Tortora+25}.
+The observed flat distribution of quenched galaxies suggests that the quenching mechanism(s), responsible for shutting down star formation on timescales of $\simeq500$ Myr \citepalias{Corcho-Caballero+23a}, are equally efficient at all stellar masses, across the range probed by the sample.
+Conversely, the population of retired galaxies is primarily populated by massive systems, dominating the fraction of galaxies above $3\times10^{10}\, \Msun$, which can be interpreted in terms of an increase in the impact of internal, and slow, `regulating' or `suppression' processes such as AGN thermal feedback, virial shock heating, but also enhanced star formation efficiency \citep{Dekel+06, Peng+10, Tortora+10, Tortora+25}.
 However, these interpretations remain qualitative.
 A larger sample, more rigorous selection, and expanded analysis are needed to refine these conclusions and further elucidate the physical mechanisms governing galaxy quenching.
 In summary, our classification provides a rich framework for studying and interpreting the evolutionary trends of galaxies in terms of their recent star-formation history.